-Westpac’s new cross-device online banking site has a modern, stripped-back feel.
+Westpac’s new cross-device online bank site has a modern, stripped-back feel.
 It treats us like adults.

 Putting aside for one moment the bank’s signature bright red livery, the colours are muted.
 Things don’t shout or scream.
 It’s a long way from the Fisher-Price inspired designs of a decade ago that characterised the Windows XP era.

-While it is different enough to avoid infringing any intellectual property rights, it manages to remind me of iOS 7.
+While it is different enough to avoid infringing any intellectual property rights, it looks a little like Apple’s iOS 7.

 So, being a blunt journalist, I asked Westpac design manager Brendan Marshall the obvious question: “Was it inspired by iOS 7?”